LouisBertin/sf4-docker/README.md

 # sf4-docker

-A docker stack to run Symfony 4 with Apache, PHP, Phpmyadmin and MariaDB
+A docker stack to run Symfony 4 with Nginx, PHP-fpm, Phpmyadmin and MariaDB